AdobeDocs/analytics.fr-FR/help/integrate/c-advertising-analytics/c-adanalytics-workflow/aa-troubleshooting.md

 ## Je ne vois pas ma suite de rapports dans la section Mappage {#section_9CAACDE6445C492DBAE542BA74DE6316}

-Vous tentez de [configurer un nouveau compte Advertising](/help/integrate/c-advertising-analytics/c-adanalytics-workflow/aa-create-ad-account.md) et votre suite de rapports ne figure pas dans la liste déroulante **[!UICONTROL Sélectionner une suite de rapports]**.
+You are trying to [set up a new Advertising Account](/help/integrate/c-advertising-analytics/c-adanalytics-workflow/aa-create-ad-account.md) and you do not see your report suite listed in the **[!UICONTROL Select Report Suite]** drop-down list.
 Il y a deux raisons possibles :

 <table id="table_271D7E817B4C44818717A47C3223E592">
  <thead>